-The Environmental Science major emphasizes the natural sciences, including biology, ecology, chemistry, data analysis, and field methods.
-The major is designed for students who have a strong interest in ecology and the interactions between humans and the natural world.
-The structure of this major encourages (but does not require) students to take on a minor Biology or Chemistry, while incorporating interdisciplinary study at Eureka College.

-All students in the Environmental Science program will participate in in-depth research internships in their field of study, preparing them to enter the workforce with applicable skills and knowledge.
+The Environmental Science Major emphasizes the natural sciences, including biology, ecology, chemistry, data analysis, and field methods.
+The structure of this major encourages (but does not require) students to take on a minor in Biology or Chemistry, while incorporating interdisciplinary study at Eureka College.
+Students in the Environmental Science program will participate in in-depth research internships in their field of study, preparing them to enter the workforce with applicable skills and knowledge.
 Through courses, laboratory and fieldwork, as well as internships and a capstone study, the major provides students with skills and knowledge to address current environmental challenges.

-The Environmental Science major is ideal for students who want scientific careers in fields including ecosystem protection, restoration, and management, conservation biology, wildlife ecology, water resources, and pollution abatement.
-Graduates of this major will be prepared to hold positions in the non-profit sector, government agencies, and private businesses.
+The Environmental Science major is designed for students who want scientific careers in fields including ecosystem protection, environmental management, wildlife ecology, habitat restoration, water resources, and pollution abatement.
+Graduates of this major will be prepared to hold positions in the non-profit sector, government agencies, and private business.